Lawn Mower Safety

 lawn mower

-• Wear proper clothing: While it can be tempting to work on your tan while mowing it’s important to wear clothes that can protect you from any debris that could come flying out.
-Wear sturdy shoes with good soles and long pants along with ear and eye protection.
-Lawn mower blades spin at speeds of up to 200 miles per hour and any debris thrown can fly quickly.
+• Wear proper clothing: While it can be tempting to work on your tan while mowing, it’s important to wear clothes that protect you from debris flying out.
+Wear sturdy shoes with good soles, long pants, and ear and eye protection.
+Lawn mower blades spin at speeds of up to 200 miles per hour, and any debris thrown can fly quickly.

-• Keep safety guards in place: While it might be tempting to remove any weight restrictions, disable the seat belt on riding lawn mowers or remove guards it is important to keep them in place for your safety.
-The guards keep debris from flying out and hitting you while the seat belt keeps you from falling off.
+• Keep safety guards in place: While it might be tempting to remove any weight restrictions, disable the seat belt on riding lawnmowers, or remove guards, it is essential to keep them in place for your safety.
+The guards keep debris from flying out and hitting you, while the seat belt keeps you from falling off.

-• Beware of slopes: Roll overs on riding lawn mowers is the number one killer of people in accidents.
-Try to mow up and down the slope rather than across it.
+• Beware of slopes: Rollovers on riding lawnmowers are the number one killer of people in accidents.
+Try to mow up and down the hill rather than across it.

-• Clear yard of all debris: Clear the yard of all debris such as sticks, toys, rocks, etc before you start to mow.
-While it might be fun to send Osage orange fruit flying across the yard for the dog to chase it isn’t very safe.
+• Clear yard of all debris: Clear the yard of all debris, such as sticks, toys, rocks, etc, before you start to mow.
+While sending Osage orange fruit flying across the yard might be fun for the dog to chase, it isn’t very safe.

 • Disconnect spark plug wire: Always disconnect the spark plug wire before changing the oil or doing any work on a lawn mower.
-This prevents any accidents from happening with the lawn mower starting accidentally.
+This prevents any accidents from happening when the lawn mower starts accidentally.

-Just a few minutes of time and care can prevent numerous accidents this mowing season.
+A few minutes and care can prevent numerous accidents this mowing season.
 Stay safe out there.

 MG Logo